Dark states with electromagnetic form factors at electron colliders: Discussion and conclusions

 \section{Discussion and conclusions}

-The Belle II limit (red solid line) combines the low-mass and high-mass limits in Fig. 3, where both the bBG and the gBG are considered.

 The landscape of current excluded parameter space in the plane of dark states mass and coupling to the photon with mass-dimension 5 (left panel) operators through MDM (solid) and EDM (dashed) and with mass-dimension 6 (right panel) operators through AM (solid) and CR interaction (dashed) are shown in Fig. \ref{fig:total} by shaded regions, obtaining from terrestrial experiments, such as proton-beam experiments CHARM-II or E613 \cite{Chu:2020ysb}, monophoton searches and $Z$-boson invisible decay at LEP and monojet searches at LHC \cite{Arina:2020mxo}, and astrophysics supernovae SN 1987A \cite{Chu:2019rok}.
 It should be noted that we only show several more competitive constraints in Fig. \ref{fig:total}, the more complete results can be found in Refs. \cite{Chu:2018qrm, Chu:2019rok, Chu:2020ysb,Kling:2022ykt}.
 The 95\% C.L. constraints on the dark states with electromagnetic form factors derived above from the electron colliders, BESIII, STCF, Belle-II, and CEPC are also plotted with lines in Fig. \ref{fig:total}.
+The Belle II limits (cyan lines) combine the low-mass and high-mass limits in Fig. \ref{fig:belle2}, where both the bBG and the gBG are considered. {To investigate the possible potential of Belle II, and compare the sensitivity on the dark states-photon couplings with other electron colliders whose detailed simulations on gBG are not available, we also present the limits at Belle II (green curves) with gBG omitted.
+It's noted that the actual limits from BESIII, STCF, and CEPC should be weaker when gBG is taken into account. }